 The ‘authorising officer’ has no personal log on to NSBIS but must be satisfied everything is ‘proportionate and necessary’ under the Regulation of Investigatory Powers Act (RIPA).

 The NSBIS database at BTP Special Branch used template Word documents for different stages of dealing with an informant.
 There were forms for permission to meet, for any contact in person or by phone and for the intelligence provided, both in raw and sanitised versions.

 Once filled in by the handler these various forms were then passed to the controller’s e-folder on NSBIS for consideration and, in the case of intelligence, forwarding on to MI5 for further direction.

 Additionally, there were other more lengthy Word template documents such as the original authorisation for an informant and regular reviews and risk assessments of the informant’s activity.
-These documents were supposed to be printed off and ‘wet signed’ by the handler, controller and authoring officer upon completion.
+These documents were supposed to be printed off and ‘wet signed’ by the controller and authoring officer upon completion.